ropjov/ropjov/README.md

 <h1 align='center'> Hi there 👋, I'm ropjov 👨‍💻 </h1>

-## I am a full-stack developer, more back-end leaning
+<h2 align='center'> I am a full-stack developer, more back-end leaning </h2>

-Most of my recent projects are closed source!
-But working on creating new projects and contributing to open source!
+<p align='center'> Most of my recent projects are closed source!
+But working on creating new projects and contributing to open source! </p>

 # My stack